solvi-ab/solvi-docs/source/index.html.md

 * `not_processed` - the project has been created but not yet processed, project outputs will not be available
 * `processed` - the project has been processed and its outputs are available
 * `failed` - the processing for this project failed, outputs are not available

+#### Plant Counts Published

+Notifies that plant counts data has been published for this project.
+The results can be fetched using the tiles endpoint with `plant_counts` as type.

 ### Securing webhooks

 To ensure that Solvi is the sender of the webhook requests, you can optionally also specify a secret token when registering the webhook, by using the `webhook_secret` parameter: the secret can be any string of your choosing.